 Rather than emphasizing silence, this initiative encourages open dialogue.
 Focus on the Family firmly believes that the truth will rise to the surface when honest conversations are allowed to happen.
 The Day of Dialogue gives you, as a student, the opportunity to express the true model presented by Jesus Christ in the Bible—who didn’t back away from speaking truth, but neither held back in pouring out His incredible, compassionate love for hurting and vulnerable people.
 His example calls us to stand up for those being harmed or bullied while offering the light of what God’s Word says.
 And this initiative gives you a chance to express this balanced perspective in a loving and peaceful way.

 You can also join us on our Facebook page and on Twitter to get updates on these events, as well as to check out students’ feedback and interact with Day of Dialogue fans.
 Even after the events, you can still keep the conversation going at your school and in your neighborhood with the D.O.D.
 Weekly Challenges and teen-friendly articles and accompanying conversation-starter questions.

 Got some deeper questions about these issues?
 Want to start more in-depth discussions on these topics?
 Check out some of these articles:

-Check out this year’s contest, giving students a chance to win Day of Dialogue wristbands they can share with friends!
-Then review some of our favorite songs and scriptures.
+Review some of our favorite songs and scriptures.
 Share them with your friends via text, Twitter or Facebook—and start a dialogue about what the scripture or song means to you personally!
 You’ll also want to watch the student-created videos featured below.